danielsavila/danielsavila/README.md

 ## **Hello!
 Thanks for visiting my portfolio. 👋**

 I am a Data Scientist with a background in Economics from the University of Chicago.
+I have a passion for digging into data of all kinds (but specifically economic data), using machine learning and data to tell interesting stories, and specifically building tools for businesses to be better at human capital management.
 I have experience with...

 - **Languages:** Python, R, SQL
 - **Libraries:** pandas, numpy, geopandas, shapely, matplotlib, seaborn, BeautifulSoup, sci-kit learn, Pytorch, statsmodels